June 8, 2021

 IT outsourcing is literally a very “big deal” for hospitals: it represents a significant multi-year financial investment, potentially great benefits — and certain risks.
-Managing an IT outsourcing contract diligently and sensitively from day one is essential both to the success of your partnership and your hospital.
+Managing an IT outsourcing contract diligently and sensitively from day one is essential to both the success of your partnership and your hospital.

 No phase of any outsourcing engagement is more important than the transition-in, especially in partnerships that include an onsite presence of the vendor’s staff or an impact on the hospital’s staff — which is likely in most outsourcing arrangements.
 The complexity of these transitions and their effect on the hospital should not be underestimated.
 To achieve benefits they need, hospitals must ensure that their outsourcing partners get off on the right foot; early missteps can delay or even jeopardize those benefits.